Nziie-Development/website/docs/showcase/modmail-v3.md

 v3 showcases enhanced thread logging.
 You can manage the *global thread logs* with the <span className="cb">!logs</span> command and sub-commands.

-### Pastebin API Logs
+### Discord-Styled Logs
 Yup!
-Instead of the old *gloomy* Discord file logs like v1 or v2, v3 uses [Pastebin](https://pastebin.com) logs.
-The entire thread history is uploaded to Pastebin for ease of use and makes it easier to view later.
+No gloomy Pastebin logs anymore, v3 uses [logs.discord.website](https://logs.discord.we site) that uses Discord styles.
+The entire thread history is uploaded to the website for ease of use and makes it easier to view later (your data is 100% safe).

 ## Permission Levels
 v3 uses permission levels to decide which user can use what command.